 Indigenous Canadian designer Angela DeMontigny opened her store on Hamilton’s James Street North a few years ago, but has been selling her original leather and suede fashion for decades while establishing herself as a pioneer in the aboriginal fashion industry.
 DeMontigny’s gorgeous boutique displays evening and specialty wear, accessories, jewellery, handbags, graphic tees, hand-poured soy candles, and contemporary native art.

-This one’s is for the gentlemen.
+This ones for the gentlemen.
 Coppley is a Canadian menswear brand dedicated to creating custom high quality tailored garments since 1883.
 Housed in an iconic pre-confederate stone building in the heart of downtown, the brand spans North America with an impressive amount of locations.
-Here in Hamilton, you can find their beautifully tailored dapper suits, sport coats, trousers, outerwear, and custom menswear at Charles & Hunt located in the Lister Building and at Gilberts Big & Tall on King Street West.
+Here in Hamilton, you can find their beautifully tailored dapper suits, sports coats, trousers, outerwear, and custom menswear at Charles & Hunt located in the Lister Building and at Gilberts Big & Tall on King Street West.

 The Eye of Faith

 Paul Heaton and Aaron Duarte are purveyors of vintage fashion and launched their brand The Eye Of Faith in 2011.
 As their brand evolved they began to create their own handmade items that are a mix of new and vintage fabrics and materials.
-The fashionable duo was also involved in Supercrawl’s Fashion Zone and were part of a collection of designers on display at the local fashion pop up store at Limeridge Mall, where I scored this vintage black and gold number!
+The fashionable duo can be found at local fashion shows and displays which is where I scored this vintage black and gold number!
 Their eclectic collection can be found online.

 Yolanda Pierces is the creative force behind Vespidame Fashion House.
 Working as a professional body piercer since 1999, Yolanda took a corset making course in 2006 which launched her into producing her own clothing label – fashioning corsets, clothing, and accessories with her signature pin-up elegance and rock ’n roll edge.
 The brand can be found at Yolanda’s tattoo shop, Cottage 13 (224 King Street West) and Blackbird Studios.